The death penalty

 "The trend lines are clear.
 There's nobody who's adding the death penalty to their state laws.
 Everybody is taking it away."

 The Death Penalty Information Center issued its annual report in 2012.
 It noted that three quarters of the executions occurred that year in only four states.
-Twenty-three states had not had an execution in a decade.
+Twenty-three states have death penalty laws on the books, but had not had an execution in a decade.

 Other news sources of recent events: